Common SSL Issues and How to Resolve Them

 - Hardcoded HTTP URLs in your website’s code.

-- Third-party scripts or plugins that load resources over HTTP.
+- Third-party scripts or plugins loading insecure resources.

 How to Resolve:

-- Update all internal links and resources to use HTTPS instead of HTTP.
+- Update all internal links, images, and scripts to use HTTPS instead of HTTP.

-- Use tools like Chrome DevTools or online scanners to identify mixed content issues.
+- Use browser developer tools to identify mixed content issues.

 3. SSL Certificate Expired